kwokm/mhcid2025-coursework/README.md

 # MHCID 2025 Coursework

-Code that supports design projects undertaken as part of the Masters of HCI + Design program at UW
+Code that supports design projects undertaken as part of the Masters of HCI + Design program at UW.

 ## Path Aliases
 This project uses TypeScript path aliases to make imports more convenient.
 The following aliases are available: